 "Topics in Military & Deployment Psychology" provides in-depth training on deployment spectrum issues facing our Service members, their families, and providers.
 This course, which is offered four to five times a year, is taught not only by CDP staff but also distinguished guest speakers with expertise in military behavioral health and deployment medicine.

 This course is primarily geared toward uniformed behavioral health providers from all the branches of the military.
 Attendees have included military psychologists, psychiatrists, social workers, physician assistants, and clinical nurse practitioners.
 While a large number of the attendees are established uniformed providers, many are currently in their internship or residency year and represent the newest generation of tri-service junior officers in the DoD.

-The eight-day course covers four broad topic areas identified as particularly key to the care of Service members and their families:
+The five-day course covers four broad topic areas identified as particularly key to the care of Service members and their families: